We are a Hobby Farm with a twist. Located just outside the little town of Bellwood, Nebraska.

 Nebraska Premises ID: 00J7EU8

-Navajo Churro Sheep - Proud to say that we have the only registered flock of this ancient breed located in Nebraska.
+Navajo Churro Sheep - SOLD OUT - Proud to say that we were the only registered flock of this ancient breed located in Nebraska.
+But not any more.
 This amazingly versatile sheep breed is more then what you would expect.

 Learn more at the Navajo Churro Sheep page.